NetSys/demi-applications/README.md

-Ignore messages if term < currentTerm.
+Fix the following bug: step down / update term if term > currentTerm

-But: still keep the bug where nodes don't step down / update term if term > currentTerm
+But: keep the other bug: neglect to ignore messages if term < currentTerm.